urlbox/urlbox-python/README.md

 First, grab your Urlbox API key* found in your <a href="https://urlbox.io/dashboard/api" target="_blank">Urlbox Dashboard</a>, to initialise the UrlboxClient instance.

-*\* and grab your API secret - if you want to make authenticated requests.*
+*\* and grab your API secret - if you want to make authenticated requests.
+Requests will be automatically authenticated when you supply YOUR_API_SECRET.
+So you really should.*

 ###  Quick Start: Quickly Get a Screenshot of a URL